rvanlaar/easy-transifex/README.rst

    :target: http://travis-ci.org/rvanlaar/easy-transifex/

-This is a buildout configuration to install transifex the easy way.
+This is a buildout configuration to install
+`Transifex <http://www.transifex.net>`_ the easy way.
-Mainly for my employer Nelen en Schuurmans.
+Mainly for my employer `Nelen en Schuurmans <http://www.nelen-schuurmans.nl>`_.

 Transifex is a translation service and software.
 The Transifex is a bit hard to install and configure.